The privacy of your data is important to us.

 All data is encrypted via SSL/TLS when transmitted from our servers to your browser.
 The database backups are also encrypted.
 The data isn’t encrypted while it’s live in our database (since it needs to be ready to send to you when you need it), but we have checks in place to secure your data at rest.
 You can read more about it on our security page.

-In order to improve our services and the website, and provide more convenient, relevant experiences to you, we and our vendors may use “cookies”, “web beacons”, and similar devices to track your activities.
+In order to improve our services and the website, and provide more convenient, relevant experiences to you, we and our vendors may use "cookies", "web beacons", and similar devices to track your activities only for our website.

 Third Parties and data storage

 ProofHub uses third party vendors and hosting partners to provide the necessary hardware, software, networking, storage, and related technology required to run ProofHub.
-We also partner with various third-party vendors to gather relevant data that helps us deliver marketing and advertising content relevant to the interests of our users.
+We also partner with various third-party vendors just for ProofHub’s website to gather relevant data that helps us deliver marketing and advertising content relevant to the interests of our users.

 As we have little control over these third-party cookies, we highly recommend you to go through their privacy policies and understand how they might use your information.